Development of Final Fantasy XV: Development

 Final Fantasy Versus XIII was created as part of Fabula Nova Crystallis Final Fantasy, a subseries within the Final Fantasy franchise featuring games linked by a common mythos which included Final Fantasy XIII and Type-0: apart from the mythos, they are completely separate, and each game's staff are able to interpret the mythos for each game.
 Versus XIII was one of the original titles created for the subseries alongside Final Fantasy XIII, forming the core of the series around which future titles would evolve.
 Nomura intended Versus XIII to be a heavy departure from his lighthearted Kingdom Hearts series.
 He attributed this move to his "love for extremes" and explained the direction he took as closer to his personal taste and completely different from what producers had requested him to do in the past.
 Early in development, Nomura said that the concept and thinking behind the game was unfitting for a regular numbered Final Fantasy installment, thus explaining its original status as a spin-off.
 His role as director of Versus XIII, in addition to other projects, was a move made following the departure of series creator Hironobu Sakaguchi from the company.

-Production began in 2006 by the development team responsible for the Kingdom Hearts series as a PlayStation 3 exclusive, although Nomura had created the game concept some years prior.
-Versus XIII was defined by Nomura as the dark side of XIII, which was emphasized by the game's title.
+Nomura had created the concept for Versus XIII an unspecified time before production began in 2006.
+It was being developed by the Kingdom Hearts team as a PlayStation 3 exclusive.
+Nomura described Versus XIII as the dark side of XIII, emphasized by the game's title.
 In 2008, it was reported that development was put on hold so the team could complete Final Fantasy XIII.
-This information was later clarified as a mistranslation, with the actual situation being that developers from the Versus XIII team were helping with XIII in their spare time, with development on both games going according to their original schedules.
-By June 2010, Nomura reported that the game's story, and the character and clothing designs had been completed.
-By June 2011, the game was reportedly still only in the pre-production phase.
+This was later clarified as a mistranslation, with the actual situation being that developers from the Versus XIII team were helping with XIII in their spare time, with development on both games going according to their original schedules.
+By June 2010, the game's story, and the character and clothing designs had been completed, though it was still in the pre-production phase in June 2011.
 Full production on Versus XIII began in September of that year, with a planned release in late 2014.
-According to later staff, Versus XIII was only 20-25% complete when the change of name and platform took place, with Tabata saying that the game "never really took shape".
-It was also stated by Tabata that the staff's efforts to fix issues with Versus XIII went on for far too long.
+According to later staff, Versus XIII was only 20-25% complete when the change of name and platform took place, with Tabata saying it "never really took shape".
+It was also stated by Tabata that the staff's efforts to fix issues with Versus XIII went on for too long.
 According to staff, when Tabata arrived the production team were "exhausted and fretful" following the project's collapse.